 Looking for something to do in Delray Beach other than sit in the sand?
 If so, I have just the thing.
-Tucked away right off of route A1A in the heart of the small city, literally across the street from its beautiful sandy beaches, is the historic Sandoway House Nature Center.
+Tucked away right off of scenic route A1A, literally across the street from its beautiful sandy beaches, is the historic Sandoway House Nature Center.

 Built in 1935 as the private residence of Mr. J.B.
 Evans, this Colonial Revival Resort-style house is now home to sharks, alligators, turtles, snakes, a host of other interesting reptiles, as well as Crystal, the beautiful blue and yellow macaw.
 And if you didn’t find that perfect seashell on the shores of Delray Beach, the Sandoway House has one of the premier shell collections in the world.
 So, stop on by for a few hours, talk to the staff, walk the grounds, and educate yourself on the diverse ecological marine life that calls South Florida home.

 The Sandoway House Nature Center is located at: